mu-hashmi/Gym/docs/training-tutorials/verl.md

 # Training with verl

-This tutorial shows how to run DAPO / GRPO / PPO training on NeMo Gym environments using the `nemo_gym` recipe in [verl](https://github.com/verl-project/verl).
+This tutorial shows how to run RL training on NeMo Gym environments using the `nemo_gym` recipe in [verl](https://github.com/verl-project/verl).

 **verl** is a flexible, efficient RL training framework.
-Its NeMo Gym integration ships as a recipe in the [verl-recipe](https://github.com/verl-project/verl-recipe) submodule under `recipe/nemo_gym/`, and is tested with vLLM 0.17 (`verlai/verl:vllm017.latest`).
+The NeMo Gym integration is a recipe in the [verl-recipe](https://github.com/verl-project/verl-recipe) submodule under `recipe/nemo_gym/`, and is tested with vLLM 0.17 (`verlai/verl:vllm017.latest`).

 ## 1. Prepare training data